chaosparrot/parrot.py/README.md

 * pythoncom *( for listening to speech recognition commands )*
 * pytorch *( OPTIONAL - Used for improved neural nets )*
 * audiomentations *( OPTIONAL - Used in training for generating more samples to train on )

-All required packages can be installed using `pip3 install requirements.txt`

 # Hardware requirements
 * A decent computer to run machine learning training on